 Snapshot of Honeycomb dashboard (Source: Honeycomb documentation)

-Honeycomb is an observability tool that aims to provide the visibility needed by engineering teams to troubleshoot problems in distributed systems.
-It is a full-stack cloud-based observability tool with support for events, logs, and traces.
+Honeycomb is a full-stack, cloud-based observability tool that provides the visibility engineering teams need to troubleshoot problems in distributed systems.

-Honeycomb offers a free tier of service, and its pro tier starts at $100.
-The pricing is based on data retention and event volume captured.
+Honeycomb offers a free-tier version, and its pro version starts at $130.
+The pricing is based on the amount of data retained and the volume of events captured.

 New Relic